 Obtaining a Registration Time Ticket

-- If you intend to take on-campus classes, you will need to attend an Ignition Orientation.
+- If you intend to take on-campus classes, you will need to attend an New Student Orientation.

 - If you will be taking all of your classes online, you should enroll in the Web Learners Program.